Kruiser8/Kruiz-Control/js/Documentation.md

 **Format** | `OBS Source <source> Text <text>` **Example** | `OBS Source RecentFollow Text {user}`

-_Note: The text source must be in the current/active scene for this to trigger._
+_Note: The text source does not need to be in current/active scene for this to trigger._

 ***